tasmota/docs/docs/Scripting-Language.md

 USE_SCRIPT_COMPRESSION | enables compression of scripts (2560 chars buffer)
 LITTLEFS_SCRIPT_SIZE S | enables script buffer of size S (e.g.4096)
-USE_GOOGLE_CHARTS | enables defintion of google charts within web section
+USE_GOOGLE_CHARTS | enables defintion of google charts within web section USE_DSIPLAY_DUMP | enables to show epaper screen as BMP image in >w section
 ----

 !!! info "Scripting Language for Tasmota is an alternative to Tasmota [Rules](Rules)"